 Some species of staghorn can grow on the rock outcrop.
 These species need less water than other species, due to their enriched ability to endure short-lived droughts.

-Keep an eye out for mealybugs, aphids, spider mite, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
+Keep an eye out for mealybugs, aphids, spider mites, scale, thrips, blackfly, vine weevils & root mealybugs that'll locate themselves in the cubbyholes and undersides of the leaves, with the exception of the latter two in the soil.
 Common diseases associated with Staghorn Ferns are root rot, leaf-spot disease, botrytis, rust, powdery mildew & southern blight - click here to learn more about these issues.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.